dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 are itching with excitement to explore this beautiful island!

-The article starts you off just leaving the capital, Reykjavik (don't worry, you'll spend some time there at the end!) and point out some of the best things to see and some great places to stay too.
+The article starts you off just leaving the capital, Reykjavik (don't worry, you'll spend some time there at the end!) and points out some of the best things to see and some great places to stay too.

 Don't stick to just these places though, there's so much that this trip didn't contain, and also take lots of unscheduled stops and the various laybys on the ring road, there is so much beautiful scenery between these places so don't miss out on those!